The Community, Accessibility, and Belonging Conference

-This theme for the 2026 conference, Wealth Inequality: A Call to Action, invites us to confront the widening gap between those who are thriving financially and those who are struggling.
+This year's conference, Wealth Inequality: A Call to Action, invites us to confront the widening gap between those who are thriving financially and those who are struggling.
 Through research-driven discussions and actionable insights, our sessions aim to empower organizations, communities, and individuals to build a more equitable future.

 We are also honored to welcome Brian Goldstone, Ph.D., journalist, author, and economic justice advocate, as our keynote speaker.
 Dr. Goldstone will discuss his groundbreaking work on homelessness in America, featured in his acclaimed new book, There Is No Place for Us: Working and Homeless in America.
 His book, which follows five families in Atlanta as they navigate unstable housing while working full-time, was published this year and has been longlisted for the Andrew Carnegie Medal and featured by The New York Times as one of the Best Books of the Year (So Far).